Hug machine: History

-As a young child, Temple Grandin realized she would seek out deep pressure stimulation, but she felt over-stimulated when someone hugged or held her.
+The inventor of the machine, Temple Grandin, realized as a young child that she would seek out deep pressure stimulation, but she felt over-stimulated when someone hugged or held her.
 The idea for the hug machine came to her during a visit to her aunt's Arizona ranch, where she noted the way cattle were confined in a squeeze chute for inoculation, and how some of the cattle immediately calmed down after pressure was administered.
 She realized that the deep pressure from the chute had a calming effect on the cattle, and she decided that something similar might well settle down her own hypersensitivity.

 Initially, Grandin's device met with disapproval as psychologists at her college sought to confiscate her prototype hug machine.
 Her science teacher, however, encouraged her to determine the reason it helped resolve the anxiety and sensory issues.

 Efficacy

 Several therapy programs in the United States now use hug machines, effectively achieving general calming effects among autistic people across the age spectrum.
 A 1995 study on the efficacy of Grandin's device, conducted by the Center for the Study of Autism, working with Willamette University in Salem, Oregon, involved ten autistic children and found a reduction in tension and anxiety.
-Other studies, including one by Dr. Margaret Creedon, have yielded similar results.
-A small pilot study published in the American Journal of Occupational Therapy reported that the machine produced a significant reduction in tension, but only a small decrease in anxiety.
+Other studies, including one by Margaret Creedon, have yielded similar results.
+A small pilot study by Edelson et al. (1999), published in the American Journal of Occupational Therapy, reported that the machine produced a significant reduction in tension but only a small decrease in anxiety.

 Grandin continued to use her own hug box on a regular basis to provide the deep pressure necessary to relieve symptoms of her anxiety.
-"I concentrate on how gently I can do it," she has said.
+"I concentrate on how gently I can do it", she has said.
 A paper Grandin wrote on her hug machine and the effects of deep pressure stimulation was published in the Journal of Child and Adolescent Psychopharmacology.

 In a February 2010 Time magazine interview, Grandin stated that she no longer uses a hug machine: "It broke two years ago, and I never got around to fixing it.
 I'm into hugging people now."